So you’ve waited an entire week for the latest episode of your favorite anime.

 Make sure you reply back and confirm to them, “Yeah, it’s an anime and you’re going to love it”.

 And they will love it!
-Since you’ve carefully analysed and picked a show they’ll certainly enjoy because you’ve followed “step #2“.
+Since you’ve carefully analyzed and picked a show they’ll certainly enjoy because you’ve followed “step #2“.

 After following the above steps, it’s up to them to indulge in some more anime.